Last Updated on June 24, 2026

 Spotted Seatrout (Speckled Trout)

-Specks are the second pillar of Texas inshore fishing.
+Specks are the second pillar of inshore fishing in Texas.
 They hold along grass edges, channel drops, and shell reefs, ambushing shrimp and small baitfish.
-Average fish run 15-20 inches and 2-3 pounds.
+Average fish measure 15-20 inches and weigh 2-3 pounds.
 The Texas record is 16 pounds, caught in the Lower Laguna Madre in 2002.

-Spring and fall produce the best trout fishing around Port Aransas.
-Winter cold fronts push bigger fish into deeper holes in Redfish Bay and the Lydia Ann Channel.
+Spring and fall offer the best trout fishing around Port Aransas.
+Winter cold fronts push larger fish into deeper holes in Redfish Bay and the Lydia Ann Channel.

 Peak seasons: Spring, fall, and winter for trophy fish.
 See the full calendar →